Tathy-Max/game---guess-the-song-/README.md

 ## Special Thanks

 My special thanks go to the Ironhack teaching staff who helped me all along with the project: Karen Okasaki, Anna Reis, and Alexandre Lima.
-Thanks to my family for supporting in all kinds of ways.
+Thanks to my family for supporting me in all kinds of ways.
 Also, thanks to all my classmates, especially Tulio Minini.